Football's Next Star (Irish TV series): Episode 3

 In Episode Three of Football's Next Star, we join the 10 lucky finalists as they travel to Glasgow, the home of Celtic FC.
-After tearful farewells at Dublin airport, the boys are thrown straight into training at Celtic's Youth Academy, Lennoxtown, and play their first session for the Celtic FC coaches as soon as they step off the plane!
+The boys are thrown straight into training at Celtic's Youth Academy, Lennox town, and play their first session for the Celtic FC coaches.

-But it's not all hard work, as the boys get to live like star footballers in a mansion in the Scottish countryside!
-They also get to see their idols, Celtic FC's first team, play a major match in Celtic Park and get star struck as they receive an inspirational pep talk from the Celtic manager Neil Lennon.
+The boys also get to live like star footballers in a mansion in the Scottish countryside.
+They see their idols, Celtic FC's first team, play a major match in Celtic Park, and get star struck as they receive an inspirational pep talk from the Celtic manager Neil Lennon.

-After three tough days of training, presenter Nicky Byrne pays them a surprise visit and explains their first major trial – the boys will play their first competitive match for Celtic FC that evening and the pressure for an outstanding performance will really be on!
-Some of the boys will be in the 'Danger Zone' while they are playing; meaning their future at Celtic FC is hanging in the balance.
-Immediately after the game is over, one of the boys will be sent home, his dream of playing for Celtic FC crushed.
-Eoin O'Donovan, Evan Sine, Jason Murray and Joseph Lennon-Maher were in danger of elimination.
+After three tough days of training, presenter Nicky Byrne pays them a surprise visit and explains their first major trial: the boys will play their first competitive match for Celtic FC that evening.
+Some of the boys will be in the 'Danger Zone' while they are playing, meaning their future at Celtic FC is hanging in the balance.
+Immediately after the game is over, one of the boys will be sent home.
+Eosin O'Donovan, Evan Sine, Jason Murray and Joseph Lennon-Maher got it in danger of elimination.
 Evan Shine was eliminated.

 Episode 4

 Episode Four of Football's Next Star and joins the boys as they recover from their first competitive match and first elimination with a 'refreshing' dip in the Academy's ice baths.
-Avoiding taking the icy plunge, is Man of the Match Patrick who gets to hang out with the Celtic FC first team as his reward, as well as pick his favourite housemate to stay in a five star resort!
+Avoiding taking the icy plunge, is Man of the Match Patrick who gets to hang out with the Celtic FC first team as his reward, as well as pick his favorite housemate to stay in a five star resort!

 The boys learn how eating well is just as important as their soccer drills as they learn to cook like true soccer professionals!
-Naseem leads the boys in the kitchen as Head Chef that night.and it does not quite go according to plan!
+Naseem leads the boys in the kitchen as Head Chef that night.
+And it does not quite go according to plan!

 But it's back to business for the lads with two tough training sessions ahead of their next game.
 The pressure creeps in as all the boys struggle in their training session and the Celtic coaches aren't impressed.
 To their shock, the boys discover that after their second match not one but two of the contestants will be sent home!
-Eoin O'Donovan, Tiarnan McNicholl, Joseph Lennon-Maher and Naseem Militti were in danger of elimination.
-Tiarnan McNicholl and Naseem Militti were eliminated.
+Eosin O'Donovan, Tiernan McNichol, Joseph Lennon-Maher and Naseem Militia were in danger of elimination.
+Tiernan McNichol and Naseem Militia were eliminated.